 Are there risks or side effects to a breast lift?

 Very rarely, loss of some or all sensation in the nipples or breasts may occur, and may interfere with future breastfeeding ability.
 In the event of poor healing or dramatic changes in body weight, you may need revision surgery.
 As with any surgical procedure, there are risks such as poor healing, infection, bleeding and reaction to anesthesia.
-All potential risks and adverse outcomes will be discussed in detail during your consultation with Dr. Feledy for the best breast lift Washington DC has to offer.
+All potential risks and adverse outcomes will be discussed in detail during your consultation.
+Dr. Feledy takes the time with you to make sure you understand everything you need in order to help you achieve the best breast lift Washington DC has to offer.

 If you are interested in getting a breast lift, get more information by contacting Belmont Plastic Surgery, and schedule your consultation today.